Rapperswil-Jona: Demographics

 In the 2007 federal election the most popular party was the SVP which received 30.3% of the vote.
 The next three most popular parties were the CVP (19.3%), the SP (17%) and the FDP (13.1%).

 In Rapperswil-Jona about 74.6% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

+There are also a few immigrant communities many of whom of Sri Lankan origin as well as Albanian, Turkish and Bosnian being the largest groups.

 Economy

 As of In 2007 2007, Rapperswil-Jona had an unemployment rate of 1.84%.
 As of 2005, there were 183 people employed in the primary economic sector and about 56 businesses involved in this sector.
 3,898 people are employed in the secondary sector and there are 231 businesses in this sector.
 8,340 people are employed in the tertiary sector, with 1,077 businesses in this sector.

 Among other companies, Geberit, LafargeHolcim, Obersee Nachrichten and Radio Zürisee are situated in Rapperswil-Jona.